 Agnès Varda, Professor of Film at The European Graduate School / EGS.

-Agnès Varda (b.
-1928) is a photographer, film director, Paris-based key figure in modern film history, and one of the world's leading filmmakers.
-Agnès Varda is also a professor of film and documentaries at The European Graduate School / EGS.
+Agnès Varda (30 May 1928 – 29 March 2019) was a photographer, film director, Paris-based key figure in modern film history, and one of the world's leading filmmakers.
+Agnès Varda was also a professor of film and documentaries at The European Graduate School / EGS.
 She was born on May 30, 1928, in Ixelles, Belgium, with the slightly different name of Arlette Varda.
 Her father is Greek, and her mother is of French origins.
 She escaped from Belgium in 1940 to go live in Sète, France, with her family where she spent her teenager years.
 Agnès Varda studied at the École du Louvre with a focus on art history and photography at the École des Beaux-Arts.
 She then went on to work at the Théâtre National Populaire in Paris as a photographer, which was directed by the famous French actor and filmmaker Jean Villar.
 In a 2009 interview, speaking about her childhood and how it relates to her career, she shared the following:

 "I just didn’t see films when I was young.
 I was stupid and naïve.
 Maybe I wouldn’t have made films if I had seen lots of others; maybe it would have stopped me.
 I started totally free and crazy and innocent.
 Now I’ve seen many films, and many beautiful films.
 And I try to keep a certain level of quality of my films.
 I don’t do commercials, I don’t do films pre-prepared by other people, I don’t do star system.
 So I do my own little thing."